 Kia ora e hoa!

 I'm Madaleine Mansfield, a student journalist here at NZBS, and I'm passionate about all things sport.
-Don't be fooled though - I am interested in all aspects of news and can turn a story around on most topics when required - sports is just my jam.
+Don't be fooled though - I am interested in all aspects of news and can turn a general story around when required - sports is just my jam.

 Growing up, I was always watching, playing or talking about sport.
 I've played netball, basketball and touch rugby at a representative level, but due to injuries I've taken a step back from playing.
 It's been a hard transition but one that ignited a new passion and enabled me to be involved in a different capacity.